llpeterson/e2e/problem.md

 application processes might want from the network.
 For example, it does not include security features like authentication or encryption, which are typically provided by protocols that sit above the transport level.
+(We discuss security-related topics in a later chapter.)

 From below, the underlying network upon which the transport protocol operates has certain limitations in the level of service it can provide.